-NOTE: Some components may appear slightly different as design/supplier changes are made from time to time.
-At time of publication, the standard torch provided with Power i-MIG 205 is commonly known as the 25 series.
-This torch may be supplied by Binzel®, Trafimet®, or other similar manufacture.
-However the consumables and most parts interchange from brand to brand except torch handle design and trigger.
+NOTE: At time of publication, the standard torch provided with Power i-MIG 210 is commonly known as the 24 series with some models featuring a 25 series torch.
+This torch may be supplied by Binzel[®], Trafimet[®], Innotec[®] or other similar manufacturer.
+However the consumables and many parts for series 24 torches generally interchange from brand to brand except the torch handle design and trigger.
 The widely used Euro-connecter on the MIG torch also ensures that the customer can fit and install almost any other type MIG torch since most manufacturers offer torches with a Euro connector as an option.
-Everlast does not recommend installing torch cables longer than 18 ft on the Power i-MIG 205 as feeding issues may occur.
+This list is provided as a general cross reference and does not guarantee that every variation or type is directly available from Everlast.
+In the left column, are the OEM part numbers.
+Trafimet [®] and Binzel[®] part numbers are listed as a reference where similar or interchangeable.
+You can also find the list of stocked consumables for the Everlast website for the 24 and 25 series.